dwyl/phase-three/braga/README.md

 or "team work" (_where desks are clustered to promote collaboration_).

-### Well-defined Work Day: 08:00 - 16:00

-We will _encourage_ people to work have _consistent_ working hours from 08:00 - 16:00.
-The "Main Room" is available for co-working during these hours. people should take a break for lunch, go for a walks (_outside_) and take naps (_upstairs_) as required.

-If people prefer to work earlier or later than this that is fine!
-We will simply ask that they do so from a _different_ room.

 ### Day Visitors

 Once we are _well established_ we will encourage other people